krb5/krb5/doc/rst_source/krb_admins/install_kdc.rst

 Add administrators to the Kerberos database
 -------------------------------------------

-Next you need to add administrative principals (i.e. principals who are allowed to administer Kerberos database) to the Kerberos database.
+Next you need to add administrative principals (i.e., principals who are allowed to administer Kerberos database) to the Kerberos database.
 You *must* add at least one principal now to allow communication between the Kerberos administration daemon kadmind and the kadmin